3.1 Harmonics and non-harmonics

 All modes except the lowest have one or more points where the string does not move: these are called nodal points or just nodes.
 These will be important later.
 If you want to support a structure in a way that doesn’t interfere with the vibration of a particular mode shape, these nodal points are the place to use.
 For the particular case of a vibrating string, the nodal points have another significance that is familiar to musicians.
 If you touch a string lightly with a finger at the exact mid-point, then pluck or bow the string somewhere else, your finger will rapidly damp out any motion which does not have a node at the mid-point.
 You are left with the second mode, fourth mode and so on.
 This is, of course, what a violinist or guitarist calls “playing a harmonic”, in this case at the octave.
 Touching the string at 1/3 or 1/4 of its length will produce higher “harmonics”.

 Many aspects of this simple model of string vibration are not quite right if examined carefully, and these details are very important for some musical questions.
 For example, a musician’s “harmonics” are not truly harmonics on a real string, although they would be on our idealised model string.
-We will return to this in section ?.
+We will return to this in section 5.4, with some details in section 5.4.3.
 But for now, the simple model gives a strong hint about the most important thing we need to know for investigating tuned percussion instruments.
 When a structure has some or all of its natural frequencies in something close to a harmonic series, any sound you can make on it is likely to be perceived as having a definite musical pitch.
 Most structures, like the toy drum, do not have this special property and they do not give rise to a definite pitch.